googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

     - <mark class=red>-- API tofu</mark>: There would be tofu on the specimen page, either because a glyph from the sample text is missing from the font or the glyphset definition (nam files in `glyphsets` subtree), or because the sample text displays a glyph it shouldn't (textproto in `lang` subtree).

 2. When in doubt, the reviewer can **call on someone else** or **ask for more details** to the onboarder with these **blue** labels:
     - <mark class=blue>-- Needs manager's opinion</mark>: This is to apply when Chris and/or Dave are the only one to make a decision about the issue.
-It is better to list these in the "Pipeline meeting" doc to be sure they don't remained unnotinced.
+It is better to list these in the "Pipeline meeting" doc to be sure they don't remained unnoticed.
     - <mark class=blue>-- Needs Confirmation</mark>: Something curious/weird has been noticed and we need a confirmation from the onboarder that it is on purpose and thus can be approved and merged (or not).

 #### Development (linked issue)

 This is the section of the PR panel where we link an issue.
 Sometimes it doesn't work, in that case ["closing" words](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) can be used in the first comment.
 For example, "Resolves #465".

 A Pull Request linked to an issue will automatically close the issue when the PR gets merged.
-Indeed we consider that when a project is part of the main branch of the gitub repo, the issue is not actively worked on anymore by the onboarder.
+Indeed we consider that when a project is part of the main branch of the GitHub repo, the issue is not actively worked on anymore by the onboarder.
 Except if there is a problem in sandbox (in which case we would re-open the issue), the family will end up in the API and this is not something to track along with the issues to do and in progress.
 As a reminder, this repository is first and foremost the workspace of the onboarders, it is not meant to give hint on releases to users.

-#### The fontbakery report
+#### The Fontbakery report

-A new PR will trigger the CI and output a fontbakery report in comment of the PR.
-Ideally, there should not be any FAILs, and each WARN should be also checked to decide if they are unrelevant.
+A new PR will trigger the CI and output a Fontbakery report in comment of the PR.
+Ideally, there should not be any FAILs, and each WARN should be also checked to decide if they are irrelevant.

-It is also required to justify any fontbakery FAILS that should be ignored.
+It is also required to justify any Fontbakery FAILS that should be ignored.

-- If a exception is made, explain why and eventually linked to an issue where it was discussed and approved.
+- If an exception is made, explain why and eventually link to an issue where it was discussed and approved.
 - If it's a bug, link the issue reporting that bug to Fontbakery (create one if it doesn't exist).
-- If you don't know what a specific FAIL means, ask for help in the comment.
+- If you don't know what a specific FAIL means, ask for help in the comments.

 Fontbakery has already some exception lists when it comes to [RFN](https://github.com/fonttools/fontbakery/blob/main/Lib/fontbakery/data/googlefonts/reserved_font_name_exceptions.txt) and [abbreviated font names](https://github.com/fonttools/fontbakery/blob/main/Lib/fontbakery/data/googlefonts/abbreviations_familyname_exceptions.txt) and [camel-cased font name](https://github.com/fonttools/fontbakery/blob/main/Lib/fontbakery/data/googlefonts/camelcased_familyname_exceptions.txt).
-If the family name of the font is added there, then the FAIL should not yeld anymore (once next version of fontbakery released).
+If the family name of the font is added there, then the FAIL should not yield anymore (once next version of Fontbakery released).

 #### The visual QA

-You can find the dowloadable artifacts under `checks > Google Fonts QA > qa`.
+You can find the downloadable artifacts under `checks > Google Fonts QA > qa`.
 This zip file consist in proof and diff images to ensure also a QA by a human eyes.

 <br>
 <figure>